Lawrence, Kansas: Climate

+Lawrence has a humid continental climate (Köppen Dfa), typically experiencing hot, humid summers and cold, dry winters.
+The hottest temperature recorded in Lawrence was 114 F on August 10, 1934 and August 14, 1936, while the coldest temperature recorded was -25 F on February 12, 1899.

 Cityscape

 Streets

 The early settlers of the town named the city's main road "Massachusetts" to commemorate the New England Emigrant Aid Company's home state.
 As laid out on the first map of Lawrence, the north–south streets to the east of Massachusetts Street were named for the original thirteen colonies running from the geographic south to the north, with only Massachusetts and New Hampshire streets out of order (guaranteeing Massachusetts Street the honor of the central business corridor), while those streets west of Massachusetts Street were named for states in order of admittance to the Union.
 East–west streets were named after "men who had done something in the sacred cause of liberty".
 Over the years, however, this plan became marred.
 A number of streets were placed in the wrong order, North and South Carolina were consolidated into a single Carolina Street near Lawrence High School, and the names of nine states (Alaska, Georgia, Hawaii, Idaho, Nevada, New Mexico, Texas, Washington and Wyoming) were never given to streets.
 The state street naming system was abandoned after the establishment of Iowa Street, which runs through the center of Lawrence.
 In 1913, the east–west streets were renamed to numbered streets.